How non-dependants affect your benefit

 Non-dependant deductions for Council Tax Support

-These are the deductions for Council Tax Support for the period 2025-26.
+The following information shows the deductions for Council Tax Support for the period 2026-27.

 If you're pensionable age

-Deductions if the non-dependant is aged 18 or over and in paid work, or in receipt of Universal Credit with earned income working 16+ hours
+If you're pensionable age, the weekly deduction made to Council Tax Support for non-dependants aged 18 or over who are in paid work, or in receipt of Universal Credit with earned income working 16+ hours, are as follows:

 Other deductions